Prajwal306/LibrarySystem/README.md

 ## Usage

-### Without Docker

-1. Start the server:
+1. **Start the server locally:**

    ```sh
    node src/app.js
    ```

-2. The server will start and listen on port 3000.
+   The server will start and listen on port 3000.
 You can interact with the API using the following endpoints:

+   ### Endpoints

    - **Add a new book**
      - **URL:** `POST /api/books`